ZhijiaYang/some-simple-code/README.md

 # Some simple code of me

-all the code in this repositoy is some code for a example for a lib or simple tool.
+all the code in this repositoy is some code for a lib example or simple tool.

 ---